Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Generation of Dicke states

-that possesses zero three-way entanglement but maximally retains bipartite entanglement on loss of a qubit~\cite{Dur2002}.
-To prepare the W state, we first choose a measurement observable
+represents a generic type of weak three qubit entanglement that is characterized by zero three-way entanglement but maximal retention of bipartite entanglement on loss of a qubit~\cite{Dur2002}.
+For simplicity, in the rest of this section we shall refer to the $N=3$ state just as the W state.
+To prepare this state, we first choose a measurement observable

-where $Z_i$ is the Pauli operator along the $\hat{z}_i$ axis for qubit $i$.
-The W state is an eigenstate of $X_{W}$, with eigenvalue $1$.
+where $\sigma_{z,i}$ is the Pauli operator along the $\hat{z}_i$ axis for qubit $i$.
+Note that this measurement operator has the same permutation symmetry as the W state.
+It is also a linear combination of single-body observables, which is the easiest form to implement on spatially separated qubits, in particular, on remote qubits, such as superconducting qubits in different microwave cavities.

+The W state is an eigenstate of $X_{W}$, with eigenvalue $+1$.
 This implies that for any initial state $\rho_0$, the long time limit of evolution under continuous measurement of $X_{W}$ in the absence of feedback will result in projection onto the W state with probability $p_W = \<W|\rho_0|W\>$.

-To increase this success probability, we apply the fidelity-optimized protocol of the previous, choosing the target state as $|\psi_T\> = |W\>$.
+To increase this success probability, we apply the fidelity-optimized protocol of the previous section, choosing the target state as $|\psi_T\> = |W\>$.
 To choose a proper feedback rotation operator, we generalize the locally optimal two-qubit feedback unitary used to generate the 2-qubit W state $\left[|10\rangle + |01\rangle\right]/\sqrt{2}$ in Ref.~\cite{Martin2015}, which was shown to provide a globally optimal protocol for both maximal fidelity and concurrence~\cite{Martin2017a}.
 As in that work, we restrict the evolution of each qubit to lie in the $xz$ plane ($\phi_i =0, i=\{1,2,3\}$), with local rotations around the $y$ axis having equal angles for each of the three qubits, \textit{i.e.}, $\theta_1=\theta_2=\theta_3=\theta$.
 The latter condition is consistent with the fact that both the target $W$ state and the observable $X_W$ are symmetric with respect to any permutation of the three qubits.
-For the W state, the rotation operator in Eq.\eqref{eqn:feedback_rotation} then takes the following form
+For the W state, the rotation operator in Eq.~\eqref{eqn:feedback_rotation} then takes the following form